six-two/mkdocs-placeholder-plugin/README.md

 ## TODOs

 - What about the search entries?
 Can I hook into them for the normal MkDocs and the MkDocs for material plugins?

+## Notable changes

+### Version 0.1.1

+- Show a warning if an `input` element references a non-existent variable
+- Show a warning if a variable name does not match the recommended format
+- Perform type checks/conversions when loading placeholder data from the data file